• Skip to primary navigation

 Instructions

-• Using a standard grater, grate the pata (butter) in to a bowl or container.
 Note: I use a fine grater in the video, do not follow me there, it is not helpful. 😀

-Place the pata (butter) in the freezer as you make the dough.
+• Place the pata (butter) in the freezer as you make the dough.

 • To a medium bowl, add the wai aromahana (lukewarm water) and huka (sugar).
 Stir until the huka (sugar) is dissolved.

 • Add the orekano (oregano or whatever herbs you choose), puehu parāoa (flour) and tote (salt).
-Mix it together with a fork until a rough dough forms.

-• Roll it out again to a 20cm x 30cm rectangle.
+• Roll it out again to a 20 cm x 30 cm rectangle.

-Dot a third of the chilled pata (butter) all over the pastry.
 Fold the top third down and the bottom third up to create an envelope.
 Flip it over.

 • Roll it out one last time to a 20cm x 30cm rectangle.